antonmc/IoT613/README.md

 6. configure_edison --setup to setup wifi
 7. run npm install mqtt --save [ from the serial shell? ] on the device before you run it in order to install the MQTT module
 8. Load [ which file into Intel XDK? ] from working example here: https://github.com/rcwoolley/IoT613_DeviceApp

-9. Go to http://bluemix.net and create a new project
+9. Go to http://bluemix.net and create a new project [ to be expanded on ]

+-

 https://github.com/rcwoolley/IoT613_DeviceApp